 Did you know that the average drill is only used for 13 minutes during its entire lifetime?
 The Borrow It project will provide a way to reduce waste and clutter, make better use of resources and help people to save money.”

-The Borrow It ‘store’ will be located at the Time Bank centre in Twerton High Street and will be open on Mondays, Wednesdays and Saturday mornings.
-People wishing to borrow items will need to register with the project and asked for a small donation towards costs (eg 50p or £1).
+The Borrow It ‘store’ will be located at the Time Bank centre in Twerton High Street and will be open on Mondays 10am - 4pm and Wednesdays 10am - 7pm.
+People wishing to borrow items will need to register with the project and are asked for a small donation towards costs (eg 50p or £1).

 We are looking for donations of items to stock the Borrow It ‘store’.
 Alternatively please let us know if you would like to offer a ‘virtual’ contribution to the project, ie loan of an item which you will continue to own and keep at your own home.